IzaakWN/PhDThesisTemplateUZHCMS/README.md

 [here](https://www.physik.uzh.ch/en/study/Counselling-and-forms/formulare.htm).

 The main file is [`thesis.tex`](thesis.tex), which loads the chapters from [`sections/`](sections/).
+If you use TeXShop, you can include `%!TEX root = ../thesis.tex` at the top of each file to compile this file.

 ## Title page
 The faculty of natural sciences (MNF) has strict guidelines for the tile page and provides a template in MS Word.